bobg/mingo/Tour.md

-First the function checks to see whether the identifier is `any`, and is being used as a type, and the type is an empty interface.
+First the function checks to see whether the identifier is `any`, and is being used as a type, and is predefined.
 If so, the code requires Go 1.18.

-Otherwise it’s time to consult the `Uses` map of the [types.Info](https://pkg.go.dev/go/types#Info) contained in the `pkgScanner`.
+Otherwise it’s time to see what object this identifier is a use of, by consulting the `Uses` map of the [types.Info](https://pkg.go.dev/go/types#Info) contained in the `pkgScanner`.
 This maps the identifier to the thing it’s being used to denote.
 That thing −